shouqalhabs/3-Button-LED-Arduino/README.md

 # 3-Button LED Control with Arduino

 ## Project Overview
 This project demonstrates a simple **Arduino circuit with 3 pushbuttons and 3 LEDs**, where each button controls its corresponding LED independently.
-This project teaches beginners about:
+This project helps to understand more about how to:

-- Reading digital inputs from buttons
+- Read digital inputs from buttons
-- Controlling digital outputs (LEDs)
+- Controll digital outputs (LEDs)
-- Using **pull-down resistors** to prevent floating inputs
+- Use **pull-down resistors** to prevent floating inputs
-- Wiring circuits on a breadboard
+- Wire circuits on a breadboard

 ---